mat-bi/batleth/README.md

     ./make.sh install

-Issues:
+###Issues:
+Works:
 	+ Monitoring in one minute interval
 	+ File to start and stop the app in Ubuntu
+Doesn't work
 	- Can be only run by a root
 	- Running with the start of the system